 While many cultures mourn death, Mexico holds a two-day festival to pray for and celebrate the lives of loved ones they have lost.
 For the Day of the Dead Festival, colorful altars are created and the favorite foods and drinks of the departed are consumed.

-The Masskara Festival is a relatively new celebration; the festival was created in 1980 out of the need to find joy after the loss of 700 lives.
-The 700 lives were lost during the MV Don Juan maritime tragedy.
-Following the tragedy, the “City of Smiles” chose to put on a happy face.
-Today, that tradition continues in Bacolod City with colorful and bright masks, costumes and headdresses.
+The MassKara Festival is a relatively new celebration.
+It was created in the early 1980s out of the need to find joy during a time of famine and after the loss of lives during the MV Don Juan maritime tragedy.
+Following the tragedy, the “City of Smiles” chose to put on a happy face (MassKara translates to “many faces”).
+Today, that tradition continues in Bacolod City with colorful and bright masks, costumes, and headdresses.

 Nepalese people celebrate the victory of good over evil during the Festival of Dashain.
-This Hindu festival lasts for 15 days and, for the most part, centers around food.
-In addition, the only time that religious observers are allowed to enter the Taleju Temple is during this annual festival.
+This Hindu festival lasts for 15 days and encourages travelers to return home to loved ones.
+It includes feasts, decorations, kites, and family activities.
+In addition, during this festival is the only time religious observers are allowed to enter the Taleju Temple.

-Activity: Have students use white paper and markers to create a 15-day calendar that coincides with the annual Festival of Dashain.
-Once they have created their calendars, have them draw or write about the foods they would like to consume on each day of the festival (Grades 1-4).
+Have students use paper and markers to create a 15-day calendar that coincides with the annual Festival of Dashain.
+Once they’ve created their calendars, have them draw or write about the foods they would like to eat and family games and activities on each day of the festival (Grades 1-4).